Supporting the whole teacher

 The most effective development, whether it is professional or personal, requires a shift from the paradigm of having something done to you, or at you, towards a model of self-investment and reflection.

-Launching on 11th June and available from September, the NAHT & Discovery Education Pathway programme is a holistic online programme that supports the continuous professional empowerment of teachers and leaders in today’s schools, by bringing professional and personal development together.
-It is designed to help educators flourish in their careers, supporting them so they can support their students and continue to act as the role models they are.
+Previewed on 11th June and available from September, the NAHT & Discovery Education Pathway programme is a holistic online programme that supports the continuous professional empowerment of teachers and leaders in today’s schools, by bringing professional and personal development together.

 Pathway is presented in three stages: Orientation, Navigation and Reflection, each designed to keep teachers and leaders on course in their careers.